 Austria celebrates a national day; in 1955 the country adopted a stance of permanent neutrality.
 A landlocked country in Europe, Austria is slightly smaller than the state of Maine, and Vienna is the capital.
+Not quite nine million people live in Austria.
 Machinery production and tourism are major sources of income.
 Older children can learn more at: Austria.

 Turkey celebrates Republic Day.
 Following the demise of the Ottoman Empire, Turkey became a republic in 1923.
 Located in both Europe and Asia, Turkey is slightly smaller than the state of Texas.
 It exports textiles, apparel, and foodstuffs.
 Almost 81 million people consider themselves Turks, and Ankara is the capital.
 Children could learn more at: Turkey.